Scholarship opportunity from ScottishPower Foundation

 Emphasis is placed on techniques for reconstructing recent environmental change, methods of contemporary monitoring and providing the context for predicted possible future consequences.

-The programme has a strong practical component within which there is specialist training in a wide variety of field and laboratory techniques.
-The course has recently benefited from an investment in teaching facilities and equipment.
+The degree draws upon staff expertise from across the School of Environmental Sciences, and has a strong practical component including specialist training in a wide variety of field and laboratory techniques.
+The course has recently benefited from substantial investment in teaching facilities and equipment.

 A variety of assessment approaches are used including, oral and poster presentations, reports, essays and field notebooks.
 Teaching is provided in a range of environments and formats, including field, seminars, lectures, small group and laboratory.